Flameish/Novel-Grabber/README.md

 To host your own Telegram bot you need to add the line `telegramApiToken=your_token ` to `config.ini`

-By default the bot will read the output for `/info` and `/sources` from files inside the telegram folder.
+By default the bot will read the output for `/info` from a `info.txt` file inside the telegram folder which you can adjust.
-The files need to be named `info.txt` and `supported_Sources.txt` respectively.

 To start the bot you need to use the `-telegramBot` parameter: `java -jar Novel-Grabber.jar -telegramBot`